Sasho80/2.1.Simple-Calculation/README.md

 05.Example: Calculating Trapezoid Area
-Let's write a program that inputs the lengths of the two bases of a trapezoid and its height (one floating point number per line) and calculates the area of the trapezoidby the standard math formula: area=(b1+b1)*h/2.0.
+Let's write a program that inputs the lengths of the two bases of a trapezoid and its height (one floating point number per line) and calculates the area of the trapezoid by the standard math formula: area=(b1+b1)*h/2.0.